wrigjl/runetomoodle/README.md

 All of the assignments and student IDs should line up and you should get no errors.
 The usual failure mode is a student ID that matches a student who has dropped the class.
 To skip this student in the future, put their email address in `skip_users.csv`

+Note: `runetomoodle.py` is present here as well.
+It is less sophisticated and produces `output.csv` from `input.csv`.
+This output CSV can be used with CSV grade imports, but I find this process tedious.